albfan/w3m/README.md

 Original code comes from sourceforge, and it's on CVS.
 After made a rsync of all source, cvs2git was used to transform it to git.
 Then a filter-branch was made to remve CVSROOT and the like.
 There could be errors, so feel free to contact me to improve this.

 If anytime this repo gets obsolete.
 I will try to make a graft with new changes, so expect this history to be persistent in time (I will not drop it and reimport all changes) But that's only theory, I have never try for real.

+## Added features

+- autosize manpages:

+w3m asumes a 24x80 terminal size.
+That's cool for a commodore, but is at least aged, these days.
+With irruption of widescreens, is difficult to set an standard.
+Luckily, you can interrogate terminal about it's size

+    $ echo cols | tput -S

+here is an useful alias you can set if compile and install this code

+    $ alias man=' w3mman -s $(echo cols | tput -S) '

+Try it, and enjoy *goto* `<Enter>` *back* `B`, *search* `/` as you always expect it to be on man pages.

 ## Author comments
 - If you can read English, see doc/*.
 - If you can read Japanese, see doc-jp/*.